 In addition to a number of symptomatic treatments (e.g. dornase alpha, inhaled antibiotics), the following CFTR potentiators have been available for a few years.
-To date, these are only approved for defined gating mutations (class III), homozygous F508del mutations and heterozygous F508del with residual function mutations in the second CFTR gene.
+These were initially approved for defined gating mutations (class III), homozygous F508del mutations and heterozygous F508del with residual function mutations in the second CFTR gene.

 Ivacaftor (IVA): In the presence of cAMP, ivacaftor in vitro improves the chloride transport capacity of CFTR (by potentiating the channel-open probability or gating) in both wild-type and various mutations, the extent of this being dependent on the mutation.
 In order for ivacaftor to have an effect, CFTR proteins must be present on the cell surface.
 The compound is approved for some defined gating mutations (class III) in the CFTR gene.
+Clinical studies with ivacaftor show an improvement in the sweat test by about 50 mmol/l, stabilisation of the clinical condition as well as an increase in FEV1 (forced expiratory volume in 1 second) by about 10%.

 Lumacaftor is used only in combination with IVA: chaperone protein, which influences the folding of CFTR and in so doing improves the stability of the conformation and transport to the surface.
 The combination lumacaftor/IVA is approved for homozygous F508del mutations in the CFTR gene.

 Tezacaftor (TEZ) is used only in combination with IVA.
 Tezacaftor in vitro improves the processing and transport of normal CFTR and certain mutations, and in so doing leads to an increase in mature surface CFTR.
 The combination TEZ/IVA is approved for homozygous F508del mutations and heterozygous F508del mutations in combination with certain "residual function" mutations in the second CFTR gene.

-Elexacaftor (ELX) will be used in the newly-requested treatment in combination with TEZ and IVA.
+Elexacaftor (ELX) is used for treatment in combination with TEZ and IVA as Trikafta (ELX/TEZ/IVA).
 ELX in vitro improves the processing and transport of normal CFTR in certain mutations but binds to other areas of the CFTR protein than TEZ.
-With the newly-requested combination ELX/TEZ/IVA, a functional improvement for F508del mutations is achieved, which is more pronounced than with TEZ/IVA.
-It appears to be sufficient to be beneficial, even in the case of heterozygous F508del mutations with complete and therapy-resistant malfunction of the second CFTR gene (minimal function mutation).
+With the combination ELX/TEZ/IVA, a functional improvement for F508del mutations is achieved, which is more pronounced than with TEZ/IVA.
+It is beneficial, even in the case of heterozygous F508del mutations with complete and therapy-resistant malfunction of the second CFTR gene (minimal function mutation).